gabriansa/explicit-agent/README.md

 # When is the Explicit Agent Useful?

 The Explicit Agent shines in situations where tasks mimic human workflows that involve exploration, decision-making, and adaptability.
-Here’s a clear definition:
-- **Unstructured or Semi-Structured Tasks**: The framework excels when tasks don’t follow a rigid, predefined path and require the agent to adjust its approach based on new information or evolving requirements.
+- **Unstructured or Semi-Structured Tasks**: The framework excels when tasks don't follow a rigid, predefined path and require the agent to adjust its approach based on new information or evolving requirements.

-- **Multi-Step Processes with Tool Usage**: It’s ideal for tasks that involve multiple actions or tools, where the agent must decide which tool to use and in what order, depending on the current context.
+- **Multi-Step Processes with Tool Usage**: It's ideal for tasks that involve multiple actions or tools, where the agent must decide which tool to use and in what order, depending on the current context.

-- **State Management Across Steps**: The agent’s ability to maintain and update a shared state allows it to track progress, share information between tools, and build on previous results.
+- **State Management Across Steps**: The agent's ability to work with user-defined state allows for tracking progress, sharing information between tools, and building on previous results.

-- **Human-Like Reasoning**: It’s best suited for scenarios where judgment, exploration, or iterative refinement—qualities typically associated with human decision-making—are beneficial.
+- **Human-Like Reasoning**: It's best suited for scenarios where judgment, exploration, or iterative refinement—qualities typically associated with human decision-making—are beneficial.

-In short, use this framework when you need an AI agent to autonomously handle complex, real-world problems that require transparency, control, and a sequence of thoughtful steps—much like a human would.

 ## License